sajal2692/data-science-portfolio/readme.md

 ## What I'd do differently in 2026

-This repository is a fair snapshot of an early-career data-science portfolio: a lot of course exercises and clean, well-behaved datasets.
-Modernizing it a decade later, here is what I would change if I were starting today — and what this refresh reflects:
+Starting out, a portfolio like this — course exercises and clean, well-behaved datasets — is a perfectly good place to begin.
+Revisiting it a decade later, here is what I'd do differently with more experience, and what this refresh reflects:

 - **Reproducibility first.** Pin the environment (this now uses `uv` and a lockfile), seed every model, and vendor or cache the data.
 A large part of this update was simply making runs reproducible; unseeded models and dead data URLs age badly.
 - **Evaluate honestly.** On imbalanced data, accuracy hides what matters — report per-class precision/recall (the loan-repayment notebook now does), and never tune on the test set (the KNN notebook now selects K by cross-validation).